HIV-associated lipodystrophy: Evidence implicating HIV infection alone

 On the other hand, there is evidence that HIV-1 infection on its own contributes to the development of the lipodystrophic phenotype by interfering with some key genes of adipocyte differentiation and mitochondrial function on patients which have not received antiretroviral treatment.

 Management

+Injectable fillers, including the calcium hydroxylapatite-based Radiesse and poly-L-lactic acid-based Sculptra, are indicated to restore volume lost due to HIV-associated facial lipoatrophy.

 GHRH analogs such as tesamorelin can be used to treat HIV-associated lipodystrophy.

 Prognosis

 Reversion of lipodystrophy does not occur after withdrawal of protease inhibitors.